 5. Conclusion.
-As I said in the beginning, rural sociology is neither dodo nor phoneix.
-Most of the stereotypes about it are nonsense.
-It is a field of great potential.
-Yet it is doubtful that its promise can become a reality.
+As I said in the beginning, rural sociology is a field of great potential.
+Yet it is not at all certain that its promise can become a reality.
 What of the future of the rural sociology departments?
-My guess is that most of them will improve a bit, raising themselves or at least keeping up with the average quality of other sociology departments.
-Their members will gradually increase, too.
-But the elite departments of sociology are going to sweep ahead, adding conceptual clarity, methodological rigor, and substantive knowledge. / These will, world.
-I think, improve far faster than the best of the rural sociology programs, gradually leaving the latter--and most of the rest of sociology--farther and farther behind.
-I do not think the rural sociology programs will die easily, though in a decade or two they may become tradition-ridden backwater departments, adding little of importance to the body of sociological knowledge.
-Of course, this dreary picture might change; though they are quite unlikely, one can imagine a set of events which could make at least one strong department possible.
-Obviously, one would have to be the elimination of extension.
+I guess is that most of them will improve a bit, raising themselves or at least keeping up with the average quality of other sociology departments.
+Their members will gradually increase, too, but the elite departments of sociology are likely to sweep ahead, adding conceptual clarity, methodological rigor, and substantive knowledge -- mostly about the non-rural sector of the world.
+These will, I think, improve far faster than the best of the rural sociology programs, gradually leaving the latter--and most of the rest of sociology--farther and farther behind.
+Thus rural people would be deprived of the benefits of the best of sociological knowledge, and the scientific community will miss the benefits of the life experiences of rural people.
+I do not think the rural sociology programs will die easily, though in a decade or two they could become tradition-ridden backwater departments, adding little of importance to the body of sociological knowledge.
+Of course, this dreary picture might change.
+One can imagine a set of events which could make at least one strong department possible.
+Obviously, one would have to be the elimination or neutralization of the present form of extension rural sociology.
 Another would have to be a rigorous and effective personnel policy, which would collect and hold on a set of outstanding sociologists wholly dedicated to explicating the sociology of rural life.
+This would require substantial funds, and probably dropping the departmental extension function.

-Assuming that such a department is not in the cards, what will happen to the task of explicating rural life?
+If such a department is not in the cards, what will happen to the task of explicating rural life?
 Who will do it?
 Unfortunately, for the most part I fear it will be relatively neglected.
-Without one or more dynamic centers especially devoted to the study of rural life, I believe that there may not be much incentive for individual sociologists to devote attention to it.
+With first one, and later several, dynamic centers especially devoted to the study of rural life, I believe that there may not be much incentive for individual sociologists to devote attention to it.
 Of course, general sociologists do not neglect rural life quite as much today as they did 15 years ago.
-The war in Vietnam, the world food crisis, the sociologists' discovery of rural poverty-among rural southern blacks, the Appalachian whites, the reservation Indians, and the rural Chicanos-has made the majority of the sociological community less insensitive to the social circumstances of rural people than they used to be.
+The war in Vietnam, the world food crisis, the sociologists' discovery of rural poverty-among rural southern blacks, the Appalachian whites, the reservation Indians, and the rural Chicanos-has made the majority of the sociological community a bit less insensitive to the social circumstances of rural people than formerly.
 Perhaps the future of the best of sociology of rural life lies outside the rural sociology programs.
-Still, a more likely, if more pessimistic, forecast is that the sociological community as a whole will continue to ignore the rural population as it has in the past.
+Still, a more likely, if more pessimistic, forecast is that most sociologists will continue to ignore the rural population as they have done in the past.